 - Temporary or semi-permanent accommodation

-A prefabricated building, by contrast, is typically based on panels or structural components assembled on-site into a permanent structure.
+Prefabricated building systems, by contrast, are typically based on panels or structural components assembled on-site into permanent structures.
 This approach is preferred when:

 - Long-term use is clearly defined